Multilateral Climate Facility

 Climate Investment Funds

-The Climate Investment Funds (CIF) is a multilateral fund that accelerates climate action in over 70 developing countries.
-CIF deploys highly concessional finance to empower transformations in clean energy, resilience, nature-based solutions, and other areas.
+Established in 2008, the Climate Investment Funds (CIF) is a multilateral climate fund that enables climate action in over 70 low- and middle-income countries.
+CIF deploys concessional finance to empower transformations in clean technology, energy access, climate resilience, nature-based solutions, and other areas.

-Founded in 2008, CIF is the only multilateral climate fund to work exclusively with multilateral development banks (MDB) as implementing agencies; IFC is one of six MDBs that can access CIF funds to implement projects.
+A core strength of CIF’s business model is its flexible, country-led programmatic approach and multilateral development bank (MDB) partnership model.
+CIF is the only multilateral climate fund to work exclusively with MDBs as implementing entities - IFC is one of six MDBs that can access CIF funds to implement projects.
 Through its blended finance practice, IFC co-invests concessional funding provided by CIF alongside its own funds.
-The CIF-IFC blended finance partnership supports the deployment and testing of climate resilience and adaptation projects, meeting the need for critical climate interventions around the world.
+The CIF-IFC blended finance partnership is focused on responding to the growing demand for climate change solutions and supporting the deployment and testing of climate mitigation and adaptation projects through the private sector, meeting the need for critical climate interventions around the world.

 Priority Areas